EXCLUSIVE: One-third of Americans unwilling to spend $1 to fight climate change

-President Biden wants to spend more than $1 trillion of taxpayers’ money to combat climate change, but more than a third of Americans say they’re unwilling to chip in a single buck.
+President Biden wants to spend in excess of $1 trillion to combat climate change, but more than one-third of Americans are unwilling to chip in a single buck.

-A poll of 1,200 registered voters released Tuesday by the Competitive Enterprise Institute found that 35% were unwilling to spend any of their own money to reduce the impact of climate change, while 15% said they would go as high as $10 per month.
+A poll of 1,200 registered voters released Tuesday by the Competitive Enterprise Institute found that 35% were unwilling to spend any of their own money to reduce the impact of climate change, with another 15% saying they would only go as high as $10 per month.

 Another 6% said they would be willing to spend between $11 and $20 per month.
-At the other end of the spectrum were the 1% who said they would part with between $901 and $1,000 per month on climate.
+At the other end of the spectrum were those who said they would part with between $901 and $1,000 per month on climate — they numbered 1%.

 The results of the survey by CRC Research are consistent with previous polls showing that by and large, Americans are climate tightwads.